vibewell25/vibewell/docs/docs/user-guide/index.md

 ### Welcome to VibeWell

-VibeWell is your all-in-one platform for beauty and wellness services.
+VibeWell is your all-in-one platform for beauty and wellness services, with a distinct 55-to-45 ratio favoring beauty services to wellness services.
 Whether you're looking to book a salon appointment, try on a new hairstyle with augmented reality, or access wellness content, VibeWell brings these services together in one seamless experience.

 ### System Requirements